What is this medication for?

 - The usual recommended starting dose of naproxen sodium is 550 mg, followed by 275 mg taken every 6 to 8 hours as needed or 550 mg taken every 12 hours as needed.
 Do not exceed an initial daily dose of 1,375 mg of naproxen sodium.
 Thereafter, the total daily dose should not exceed 1,100 mg of naproxen sodium.

-- The dose of naproxen in children is based on body weight.
+- The dose of naproxen sodium in children is based on body weight.
 The usual total daily dose is approximately 10 mg/kg given in 2 divided doses.

 Naproxen sodium can be taken with or without food.
 Naproxen sodium should be used at the lowest possible dose and for the shortest possible period of time needed to relieve symptoms.
 Do not exceed the maximum recommended dose.